Annysah/animated-login-form/README.md

 # pricing-toggle

-This is a repository of a price table/toggle created using html and css
+This is a repository of a responsive price table/toggle created using html and css